Quantum memory assisted observable estimation: Gate Errors

-where $N\epsilon_{QSP}$ is the imprecision from the QSP approximation (see Appendix~\ref{app_qsp}) and $3Nn_{QSP}np_1$ is the inaccuracy from the gate errors.
-For example, to estimate an observable such as the energy of a $\text{H}_3^+$ molecule, which can be decomposed into $N= 59$ Pauli strings~\cite{crawford2021efficient} on $n=4$ qubits with a target variance of $\eta\sim 1$, the single gate error probability should be $p_1\lesssim 4.9 \times 10^{-4}$.
-The amount of state preparations needed in this case is $N/\eta (\log{(N/\eta)}/\log{ \log{(N/\eta)}})\sim 171$.
-For a bigger LiH molecule ($N=630$, $n=10$) with the same target variance, we get $p_1\lesssim 1.5 \times 10^{-5}$, while the amount of state preparations is $\sim 2180$.
+holds.
 In the QEE method, we perform one state preparation per Pauli string.
 Following the arguments above, the total gate error probability is thus $p\sim n p_1$ while sampling on one Pauli string.
 The measurement of the Pauli string can either yield outcome $X=0,1$ and we can express the probability to get outcome $X=1$ as

-where $P(P_j=1)$ is the probability from measuring on the correct state, while $P(P_{error=1)}$ is the probability from measuring on state with gate errors.
+where $P(P_j=1)$ is the probability from measuring on the correct state, while $P(P_{error}=1)$ is the probability from measuring on state with gate errors.
 The mean value of any Pauli string can be expressed as a mathematical expectation of a Bernoulli variable.
 Then the variance is

 and the variance of a random variable $O$ estimated by $M_c$ rounds of the QEE method is

 As with the QCP method, gate errors will lead to an inaccuracy of the estimate on the order of $\sim Nnp_1$ assuming roughly equal weights of all Pauli strings in the decomposition.
 For this inaccuracy to be negligible for a target variance of $\eta$, we thus require that